How I see what PTSD has done to me. To show how my journey led me to the here and now.

 None of this was fair.
 I was so angry.
 I unconsciously came to the floor in the middle of the next room.
 The room was so small.
 But I remember it so big.
 Are my memories real?
 I swear this room was huge.
 It was presently carpeted just as it originally was.
 However, at one point in the thick of history, the floor was vinyl.
 And this is where my mind goes.
 My brothers and I slip across the floor while my little sister lay on the mattress, which laid on the floor.
 A bottle of dawn soap and a large bucket of water were the happiest of these times.
 Slipping and sliding.
 Competing.
 Rolling.
 Pushing.
 Dragging.
 Circling.
 Spinning.

 I get up off the floor.
 So hesitant.
 So scared of where I was going.
-And I snap a picture of the floor vent.
-This is where we toweled the mess when the fun was over.
+I close the door.
+Behind it, I snap a picture of the floor vent.
+This is where we’d towel the mess when the fun was over.

 I move on.
 I move quick.
 I’m drowning.
-Memories are flooding my mind.
+The flashbacks are flooding my mind.
 I need to surface.
 I zip through the rest of the house.
 Taking pictures from every angle.
 And I’m gone.
 I ran in a dazed state.
 Half tripping, cursing at my old sandals.
 I’m holding the camera against my chest even though it hung on a strap.
 I didn’t want it bouncing around.
 This camera now contained something I needed to understand.
 A memory card full of pictures.
-Something I hid so well, that that I lost it forever.
+I wanted a reason.
+I’d investigate these when I had the time.

-I fumble for my keys, get in my car and close the door.
-I’m unfeeling, sitting in the unwavering heat.
+I fumble for my keys, get in my car, and slam the door.
+I’m suffocating, sitting in the unwavering heat.
+It must have been over one hundred degrees in the car.
 I’m waiting for something to hit me.
 Wake me up.
 A few moments pass when sweat drips between my breasts.
 It’s tickling.
-And with deadened motions, I turn on my tiny blue car.
+And with deadened motions, I turn the key over.